 Starting school or moving from one school to the next is a major step in a child’s life.
 We work closely with all parents, schools and pre-school provisions to ensure that this transition is as smooth as possible.

-As a Foundation School the Governing Body are responsible for admissions and the current admission policy can be opened below.
-However we work in partnership with Essex and ‘in rounds’ admissions are processed by the Local Authority team.
+As a Foundation School the Governing Body is responsible for admissions and the current admission policy can be opened below.
+However we work in partnership with Essex and ‘in round' admissions are processed by the Local Authority team.

-All other admissions are processed by the school office.
-If you have moved into the area or are interested in applying for a place for your child, please contact Mrs Bome for advice and an opportunity to come and view the school.
+All other admissions ('out of round') are processed by the school office.
+If you have moved into the area or are interested in applying for a place for your child, please fill out the application form below and submit to the school office.
+You may wish to view the school before you make your application.
+Please contact Mrs Bome in the school office for more information.

 To check your local catchment area, click here.